sompaak/Terraform-Gcloud/README.md

 ```sh
 gcloud builds submit --config docker.yaml
 ```
 This command executes multiple different cloubuild yaml configurations.
 One for terraform which it refers to the docker that was buit above.
-The other yamls include kubectl and another for executing a bash script
+The other yamls include kubectl and another for executing a bash script.
 ```sh
 ./gcloud.bash
 ```